mherkender/actionjson/README.markdown

 actionjson includes four projects

-decodeJson - A very fast JSON decoder
+decodeJson - A very fast JSON decoder.
 Around 5-8x faster than as3corelib's JSON decoder

-encodeJson - A very fast json encoder
+encodeJson - A very fast json encoder.
 Around 3x faster than as3corelib's JSON encoder

-JsonDecoderAsync - An asynchronous JSON parser
-Can parse JSON in chunks, making it great for parsing large objects over time Still around 2x faster than as3corelib's JSON decoder
+JsonDecoderAsync - An asynchronous JSON parser.
+Can parse JSON in chunks, making it great for parsing large objects over time.
+Still around 2x faster than as3corelib's JSON decoder

-JsonEncoderAsync - An asynchronous JSON encoder Encodes JSON in chunks, for large objects that need to be encoded over time Sadly, about the same speed as as3corelib's JSON encoder
+JsonEncoderAsync - An asynchronous JSON encoder.
+Encodes JSON in chunks, for large objects that need to be encoded over time.
+Sadly, about the same speed as as3corelib's JSON encoder

 Download the library as a swc here: http://github.com/mherkender/actionjson/raw/master/actionjson.swc